 To prepare scouts for camping, our experienced scouts and outside experts make presentations and deliver training on topics such as first aid, emergency preparedness, hiking, fire building, cooking, backpacking, and wilderness survival.
-Troop Alumni – across a wide range of ages and life experiences – volunteer their time and energies to ensure continuation of the troop’s legacy of producing scouts with a love of camping and adventure by developing and practicing a wide range of skills that emphasize self reliance, teamwork, and leadership.
+Troop Alumni – across a wide range of ages and life experiences – volunteer their time and energies to ensure continuation of the troop’s legacy of producing scouts with a love of camping and adventure.
+We develop and practice a wide range of skills that emphasize self reliance, teamwork, and leadership.

 As Boy Scouts, Troop 195 follows the precepts of “Leave No Trace” in all of our outdoor activities.
-Our goal is to leave wherever we have visited in better shape than we found it on arrival.
+Our goal is to leave wherever we have visited in better shape than we found it.
 This means, among other principles, gathering any trash present before our arrival and taking it with us upon departure.
-Summarized below are the foundational principles of the “Leave No Trace” approach to camping, appreciation for nature, and respect for environment.
-These principles include: (1) Plan Ahead and Prepare, (2) Hike and Camp on Durable Surfaces, (3) Dispose of Waste Properly; Pack It In, Pack It Out, (4) Leave What You Find, (5) Minimize Campfire Impacts, (6) Respect Wildlife, and (7) Be Considerate of Other Visitors.
+The foundational principles of the “Leave No Trace” approach to camping, appreciation for nature, and respect for environment are: (1) Plan Ahead and Prepare, (2) Hike and Camp on Durable Surfaces, (3) Dispose of Waste Properly; Pack It In, Pack It Out, (4) Leave What You Find, (5) Minimize Campfire Impacts, (6) Respect Wildlife, and (7) Be Considerate of Other Visitors.